Anita Ramasastry

 See the full list under the Publications tab below.

 Anita Ramasastry is the Henry M. Jackson Professor of Law and the Director of the Sustainable International Development Graduate Program at the ºìÌÒÊÓÆµ.
-She is an expert in the fields of anti-corruption, commercial law, sustainable development and business and human rights.
-She is one of the leading academics and a pioneer in the field of business and human rights.
-She also serves a Senior Advisor for Global Faculty engagement to the University’s Office of Global Affairs.
+She is an expert in the fields of anti-corruption, commercial law, sustainable development, and business and human rights.
+She is one of the leading academics and a pioneer in the field of business and human rights and responsible business conduct.

-From 2017–2019, Ramasastry served as president of the Uniform Law Commission, the 127-year old organization comprised of lawyers from the 50 States that work to harmonize the laws where uniform is desirable.
+From 2017–2019, Ramasastry served as President of the Uniform Law Commission, the 127-year-old organization comprised of lawyers from the 50 states that work to harmonize laws where uniformity is desirable.
 She was previously Chair of its Executive Committee and is an appointed Commissioner from Washington State.

-As of 2019, Ramasastry is a member of the World Economic Forum’s Global Future Council on Transparency and Anti-Corruption.
-She served a member of the WEF’s Global Agenda Council on Human Rights from 2012–2016.
-Ramasastry sits on the advisory boards of Transparency International, the Institute of Human Rights and Business, and Global Witness.
-She also sits on Export Development Canada’s CSR Advisory Committee and is a member of the Port of Seattle’s Ethics Committee.
-In the past she has advised and worked with development organizations including the World Bank, the European Bank for Reconstruction and Development, the European Commission, the Commercial Law Development Program of the US Department of Commerce and USAID.
-In 2019, she served as a commissioner on the Lichtenstein Initiative Commission on Finance against Slavery and Trafficking.
+In the past, she has advised and worked with development organizations including the World Bank, the European Bank for Reconstruction and Development, the European Commission, the Commercial Law Development Program of the U.S. Department of Commerce, and USAID.
+In 2019, she served as a commissioner on the Liechtenstein Initiative Commission on Finance Against Slavery and Trafficking.

 In 1998–99, she served as a special attorney and advisor to a special claims resolution tribunal in Zurich, Switzerland, established to resolve claims to World War II-era bank accounts.
-She has been a visiting professor and Atlantic Fellow in Public Policy at the Centre for Commercial Law Studies, Queen Mary Westfield College, and University of London and has been a recurrent visiting professor at the National University of Ireland in Galway and the Central European University in Budapest.
+She has been a visiting professor and Atlantic Fellow in Public Policy at the Centre for Commercial Law Studies, Queen Mary, University of London, and has been a recurrent visiting professor at the National University of Ireland in Galway and the Central European University in Budapest.

 She has served as a staff attorney at the Federal Reserve Bank of New York, an associate attorney at the international law firm of White & Case in Budapest, Hungary, and assistant professor of law at the Central European University in Budapest.
 She was the symposium editor for the Harvard International Law Journal and has clerked for Justice Alan B. Handler of the New Jersey Supreme Court.